raul-izquierdo/english/sources/vocabulary/By Topic/Money.md

 cuota periódica = regular fee `I paid a regular fee for my phone plan` pagar una mensualidad = pay a monthly fee `I pay a monthly fee for my phone plan`

+costar un ojo de la cara
+    = cost an arm and a leg `I'd love to buy a new car, but they cost an arm and a leg`

 ## Getting Money